Florida shooting victims helped by GoFundMe, comfort dogs and more

 If you live in Florida, a local blood center is asking for your help, especially if your blood type is O negative.

-At least seven shooting victims are still being treated at local Broward hospitals, the Miami Herald reported.
+As of Feb.
+19, at least four shooting victims were still being treated at local hospitals.

 To donate, find a location here.